ParallelMaths/parallel/pages/8-05-freezing-sports.md

 ## 4. Basketball and a supernova

 This is a cool video from Physics Girl, who presents a terrific YouTube channel, full of fascinating videos.
 Find out how it is possible for a ball to bounce higher than it has been dropped.
-Physics Girls suggest that you try this for yourself – my advice is that start with two balls, because the demonstration is easier to do and is still pretty impressive.
+Physics Girl suggests that you try this for yourself – my advice is to start with two balls, because the demonstration is easier to do and is still pretty impressive.

 @[youtube](2UHS883_P60?rel=0)